clarifynl/responsive-pics/README.md

 Please submit any issues you experience with the **ResponsivePics** library over at [Github](https://github.com/booreiland/responsive-pics/issues).

 ## Todo's
-* Add `Wordpress REST API` endpoints for all functions.
 * Add functions `get_picture_data`, `get_image_data` and `get_background_data` to retrieve available sources and sizes as data instead of html markup.
 * Add **bulk delete** functionality for all resized/cropped images.
 * Add support for **multiple background images** syntax.